biom262/cmm262-2023/CMM262-Syllabus-2023.md

 **Need to add links to badges**

 ## What's this course about?
 CMM262/BIOM262 is designed to teach experimental and analytical approaches in modern genetics and genomics, from experimental design through data analysis in each of several topic areas.
 Students will come away with an intuition and basic understanding of the function of many computational tools, including their design limitations.
+Because this course includes computational workshops in almost every class session, it is **highly recommended** that students have previous experience in at least one of the programming languages we will use (Python, Bash, or R).

 > <b>Note:</b>
 > This 4-unit course is a <i>core requirement</i> for students in the UCSD Genetics Training Program (http://genetics.ucsd.edu/).